gsoft-inc/wl-squide/docs/guides/setup-honeycomb.md

 To monitor application performance, Workleap has adopted [Honeycomb](https://www.honeycomb.io/), a tool that helps teams manage and analyze telemetry data from distributed systems.
 Built on OpenTelemetry, Honeycomb provides a [robust API](https://open-telemetry.github.io/opentelemetry-js/) for tracking frontend telemetry.

 Honeycomb's in-house [HoneycombWebSDK](https://docs.honeycomb.io/send-data/javascript-browser/honeycomb-distribution/) includes great default instrumentation.
 However, this instrumentation has to be extended to capture traces specific to Squide features.
-To facilitate this, Squide provides the `registerHoneycombInstrumentation` function from the [@squide/firefly-honeycomb]() package.
+To facilitate this, Squide provides the `registerHoneycombInstrumentation` function.

 ## Setup the host application